 Do it yourself super

-Some people want the hands-on control that comes with a
+Some people want the control that comes with managing their own

 SMSFs can be suitable for people with a lot of super and